thomashirtz/notion-scholar/README.md

 ### Copy equation properties

-It is possible to copy equation in the table view.
+It is possible to copy the equation in the table view.
 [Here](https://www.reddit.com/r/Notion/comments/erdtad/comment/ff4zefs/?utm_source=share&utm_medium=web2x&context=3) is a comment to explain how, it can be very useful.

 ## Feedbacks

-If you want to see a new feature, or you have some feedbacks to give, feel free to email me at [thomashirtz@pm.me](mailto:thomashirtz@pm.me).
+If you want to see a new feature, or you have some feedback to give, feel free to email me at [thomashirtz@pm.me](mailto:thomashirtz@pm.me).

-# License
+## License

      Copyright 2021 Thomas Hirtz